fishee82oo/tp/docs/DeveloperGuide.md

 ### Saving Data

 1. Dealing with missing/corrupted data files
-   Precondition: `FastCard` application is closed
+   - Precondition: `FastCard` application is closed

-   1. Test case (Application Launch with Missing Data File):<br>
+   - Test case (Application Launch with Missing Data File):<br>
-      Steps:
        * Navigate to the application's `data` folder
        * Delete `fastcard.json` if the file exists
        * Launch `FastCard` again

          Expected: Default list of contacts shown.

-   1. Test case (Corrupted data file):<br>
+   - Test case (Corrupted data file):<br>
-      Steps:
        * Navigate to the application's `data` folder
        * Delete the name of any contact and save your changes
        * Launch `FastCard` again

          Expected: No contacts shown.

 --------------------------------------------------------------------------------------------------------------------